What Began As A Dream...

 Leaving the Ukraine

 During World War II, repression, deportations, and arrests of ethnic Germans increased.
-Majority of Konstantin’s siblings did not make it.
+The majority of Konstantin’s siblings did not make it.
 In 1944, Konstantin and Eugenia decided to take their children and leave the Ukraine.
 With only one suitcase each and enough food for 3 days, they arrived safely in Austria.
 After the war, Stalin’s government designated the entire Frank family as “nonpersons” and their names were removed from public records.

 1944